ElektraInitiative/libelektra/doc/api_review/core/keyCmp.md

 - [ ] Simple example or snippet how to use the function
        - [ ] move last example below brief explanation
 - [ ] Longer description of function containing common use cases
-       - [ ] add description about behaviour of namespace comparison
+       - [ ] add description about behavior of namespace comparison
 - [x] Description of functions reads nicely
 - [ ] `@pre`
        - [ ] add